-📌 Note: Features mentioned this HOWTO are available in our Political bundle.
+📌 Note: Features mentioned this HOWTO are available as an add-on.
 For more information on adding new features please see the add-ons page in your nation.

 Table of Contents

 - Automatic donation splitting within an election cycle